 Temple building flourished in Bhubaneshwar during the 8th-12th centuries, when the worship of Lord Shiva dominated.
 Apparently, there used to be thousands of them in the city.
 It's estimated that about 700 temples remain.
 Many can be found in the Old Town area in the vicinity of Bindu Sagar.
 Their architecture, particularly the towering heavily sculptured spires, is captivating.
 Here are six Bhubaneshwar temples that you must see.
 Ekamra Walks conducts comprehensive free guided heritage walking tours of the Old Town every Sunday morning at 6.30 a.m., starting from Mukteshwar Temple.

 Bindu Sagar and Shoshi Ghat

-Divine Bindu Sagar (Ocean Drop Lake) is situated in the heart of the Old City, just north of the famous Lingraj Temple.
+Divine Bindu Sagar (Ocean Drop Lake) is situated in the heart of the Old Town area, just north of the famous Lingraj Temple.
 It's believed to have been formed by Lord Shiva, who collected water from holy places all over India, for his wife Goddess Parvati.
 Pilgrims take a dip in the lake to cleanse themselves of sins.
 Take a stroll around it, and sit for a while and soak up the atmosphere at picturesque Shoshi Ghat.

 03 of 09